 The island has an over-all speed limit of 35mph.
 In places well marked it reverts to 25mph or even less.
 You will need to buy a parking clock from the Press Shop on the Bridge, or from stationers in Town (and elsewhere) or the Police Station.
 Look out for parking restrictions usually advertised on signs near parking areas.
 A single yellow line means no parking at any time, unlike the UK there are no double yellow lines (and no speed cameras).
 Traffic wardens are active, especially in Town!

 There are still regular house deliveries of milk and newspapers.
-Look out for local delivery vans to arrange this if required!
+Look out for local delivery vans to arrange this if required.
 Basic foodstuffs are a little more expensive than in the UK.
-There are Waitrose, Cooperative, Iceland and M & S food stores on the island.
+There are Waitrose, The Co-op, Iceland and M & S food stores on the island.

 If you take out a share option with the local Co-op stores you will gain a 4% dividend on every purchase which makes a tidy cash sum each April or May if you shop with them regularly.
 Apply at the Homemaker Store in Lowlands or pick up a form at any Co-op store.

 There are a number of denominations and other Christian groups in Guernsey.
-Many are members of Churches Together in Guernsey and others, like Eldad Elim Church, are part of the Guernsey Evangelical Alliance.
+Many church leaders connect together informally on a monthly basis, and many churches, like Eldad Elim Church, are part of the Evangelical Alliance.
 Each of the 10 parishes has a parish church, mostly served by a Rector or Vicar.
 The Roman Catholic church has two large buildings in St Peter Port and one in the north at Delancey.
 In addition, in St Peter Port there is an Anglican church called Holy Trinity which is evangelical and part of the New Wine network of churches, and a high Anglican congregation at St Stephens.
-There are several Methodist churches, 2 Baptist Union (Shiloh at Landes du Marche and Spurgeon in St Peter Port), 3 Elim churches (Vazon on the West Coast, Delancey in the north-east, and Eldad in Town), a New Frontiers church called Church on the Rock, two Salvation Army corps and several smaller groups.
+There are several Methodist churches, 2 Baptist Union (Shiloh at Landes du Marche and Spurgeon in St Peter Port), 3 Elim churches (Vazon on the West Coast, Delancey in the north-east, and Eldad in Town), a New Frontiers church called Church on the Rock, a Salvation Army corps and several smaller groups.